Joyce Ricketts

-Joyce Ricketts (April 25, 1933 – May 8, 1992) was a right fielder who played from 1953 through 1954 in the All-American Girls Professional Baseball League.
+Joyce Ricketts (April 25, 1933 – May 8, 1992) was a right fielder who played from 1953 through 1954 in the All-American Girls Professional Baseball League (AAGPBL).
 She batted left-handed and threw right-handed.

 Born in Oquawka, Illinois, Joyce Ricketts barely got a chance to play before the All-American Girls Professional Baseball League folded after the 1954 season.
 An All-Star for the two years she played in the league, Ricketts ranked high in several offensive categories, which combined with a fine defense and a strong and secure throwing arm, to help the Grand Rapids Chicks win the league championship in the 1953 season.

 In 1953 Ricketts played all 114 games for the Chicks, batting a .288 average and five home runs, while ranking fourth in runs batted in (71) and fifth in hits (120), doubles (19) and total bases (164), being selected for the All-Star Team.
 Grand Rapids, with Woody English at the helm, swept the Kalamazoo Lassies in the final best-of-three series.